HarvardOpenData/HODP-Docs/docs/regression.md

 $$E[Y_i|X_i, D_i = 1] - E[Y_i | X_i, D_i = 0] = E[Y_{0i} - Y_{0i} | X_i]$$

 So, our CEF is causal when we have the CIA, that is, when we can recover the true TOT from the “naive” comparisons regression produces.
+We can extend this to a case with continuous $D_i$, but that is beyond the scope of this doc, and the intuition is the same.
+See MHE 3.2.1 for more.

 :::important